atelier-cartographique/waend/documentation/help.md

 ### <a name="trace"></a> trace
 trace with on map, usualy pipped with another command.
+Trace is usefull to creat segmented lines and polygons.

 keys:
 - ```enter``` validate geometry and exit